lizmat/articles/5to6-classes.md

 specified.
 Unfortunately, we don't live in an ideal world, so it is wise to add some error checking to your object creation.
 Suppose we want to make sure that both `x` and `y` are specified, and that they're integer values.
+In Perl 5 one could do it like this:

     # Perl 5
     package Point {